 Once a year most high schools or college admissions organizations invite colleges and universities representatives to attend a College Night.
 It would be beneficial if your parents or guardians also attended this function.

 Your high school career center, public library, or bookstore have many books available to assist you with college selections (for example, U.S. News and World Report’s America’s Best Colleges or the Fiske Guide to Colleges).
-Make sure the ones you use are current.
+Make sure the books you use are current.

 Many colleges have established Internet sites highlighting their campus and will take you on virtual campus tours.
 In many cases, this can be the next best thing to personally visiting a campus.

-Almost anything you want to know about college selection you can find on the Internet, check out the Career Center's Education & Training Web Links page.
+Almost anything you want to know about college selection you can find on the internet, check out the Career Center's Education & Training Web Links page.

 Talk to College Alumni